hpe-storage/csi-driver/USING.md

 pvc-13336da3-7...
 10Gi     RWO          Delete         Bound  default/my-pvc-1 my-sc-1      3s
 ```

 The above output means that the HPE CSI Driver successfully provisioned a new volume.
 The volume is not attached to any node yet.
-It will only be attached to a node if a workload is scheduled to a specific node.
+It will only be attached to a node if a workload is scheduled requesting the PVC.
 Now let us create a `Pod` that refers to the above volume.
 When the `Pod` is created, the volume will be attached, formatted and mounted to the specified container:

 ```
 kind: Pod